davidgundry/explicit-framing/README.md

 This is a repository of materials and data for the explicit framing experiment in the Effect of Experiment Framing on Game Data study.

-//TODO: Set game to run for 8 minutes from start of tutorial, not start of recorded play (don't change playDuration variable)
-//TODO: Implement Play Framing questions
-//TODO: Implement Extra framing instructions

 ## Directory Structure

 * `data/` - processed/anonymised data